15.1 – Background

 Key takeaways from this chapter

-- Vega measures the rate of change of premium with respect to change in volatility
+- Vega measures the rate of change of premium concerning the change in volatility.

-- Standard Deviation is the square root of variance
+- Standard Deviation is the square root of the variance.

-- Larger the range of a stock, higher is its volatility aka risk.
+- Larger the range of stock, higher is its volatility aka risk.